Serge-N/IoT/README.md

 The langauges of focus are C++, C#, JS, Python and Rust (if the need be).

-## Paused Unitl project A is complete.
+## Paused Until project A is complete.